antimodular/Level-of-Confidence/readme.md

 Drag this icon in to the Dock for convenience.
 Open "System Preferences" go to "User &Groups"->"Login Items" and add the LOC_xx.app icon to the list of items that will automatically start on log in.
-- go to "Desktop & Screen Saver" and set Screen Saver to "Start after" never.
+- Go to "Desktop & Screen Saver" and set Screen Saver to "Start after" never.
-- go to "Energy Saver" and unselect "Put hard disks to sleep ..."
+- Go to "Energy Saver" and unselect "Put hard disks to sleep ...".
-- go to "Displays" and set "Rotation" to 90 ̊
+- Go to "Displays" and set "Rotation" to 90 ̊.
-- while still in "Display" check that the resolution is set to 1920x1080
+- While still in "Display" check that the resolution is set to 1920x1080.
 - If you use a laptop with OSX 10.9 or higher go to “Mission Control” and unselect “Automatically rearrange ... “ and “Displays have separate Spaces”, otherwise the software will not run on your external Display.
 - If you get a warning that the project is from an “unidentified developer” go to the preferences -> “security and privacy” and select “ Allow apps dowloaded from anywhere”.